-There is currently one top tier COMAH site within the County Council's administrative area - Givaudan, based in Ashford.
 All top and lower tier COMAH sites are identified in the Kent Resilience Forum area of Resilience Direct.

-6.6.4 Dungeness sites and REPPIR
+8.6.4 Dungeness sites and REPPIR

-Dungeness has two licensed nuclear sites - Dungeness A (a decommissioned site operated by Magnox South) and Dungeness B (an operational Advanced Gas Cooled Reactor power station that is linked to the national grid and is operated by British Energy).
+Dungeness has two licensed nuclear sites:

+- Dungeness A (a decommissioned site operated by Magnox South) - Dungeness B (a non-operational site that is currently being defueled and decommissioned)

-Separate legislation, the Radiation (Emergency Preparedness and Public Information) Regulations (REPPIR) 2001, detail the offsite planning requirements for these installations.
+Separate legislation (the Radiation (Emergency Preparedness and Public Information) Regulations (REPPIR) 2001) details the offsite planning requirements for these installations.
 KCC is legally required to produce this plan which is published on its website in accordance with the regulations.

-It follows similar principles as those detailed in the Pan-Kent Emergency Response Framework, but includes how the operator is involved and how central government and other specialist agencies contribute to response and recovery.
+It follows similar principles as those detailed in the Pan-Kent Emergency Response Framework.
+This includes how the operator is involved, and how central Government and other specialist agencies contribute to response and recovery.

 The only district council primarily affected by these arrangements is Shepway District Council.

-6.6.5 Other industrial installations
+8.6.5 Other industrial installations